-Protocol Bypass Interface
+Protocol Bypass (Lane Logic Only) Interface

-The lane logic or Protocol bypass interface helps the Integrated Interlaken MAC core bypass the protocol logic and enables user access to the 12x12.5 Gb/s lane logic.
-This allows support of higher overall bandwidth for Interlaken by leveraging existing lane logic and user designed higher overall bandwidth protocol logic.
+The protocol bypass (lane logic only) interface helps the Integrated Interlaken core bypass the protocol logic and enables direct user access to the lane logic function.
+This allows you to build a fully featured Interlaken core by leveraging existing integrated lane logic and soft protocol logic.

-On UltraScale devices, only lanes 0 through 5 support the 25.78125 Gb/s line rate.
-Whereas on UltraScale+ devices, all 12 lanes support the 25.78125 Gb/s line rate.
-The interface to the transceivers is a 64-bit "RAW" interface, with the gearbox performed in the Interlaken IP core.
-All lanes support 64/67 encoding/decoding, synchronization and scrambling required by the Interlaken Protocol.
+On UltraScale devices, the maximum rate for each lane through the protocol bypass interface is 12.5 Gb/s for a maximum aggregate throughput of 150 Gb/s (12 x 12.5 Gb/s).
+Whereas on UltraScale+ devices, each lane supports up to 25.78125 Gb/s through the protocol bypass interface for a maximum aggregate throughput of 300 Gb/s (12 x 25.78125 Gb/s).
+The interface to the transceivers is a 64-bit "RAW" interface, with the gearbox function performed in the Interlaken IP core.
+All lanes support 64B/67B encoding/decoding, synchronization and scrambling required by the Interlaken Protocol.